ibm-cloud-docs/schematics/cli-reference.md

    <tr>
    <td>`terraform_version`</td>
    <td>Optional</td>
    <td>The Terraform version that you want to use to run your Terraform code.
-Enter `Terraform_v0.12` to use Terraform version 0.12, and similarly terraform_v0.11, terraform_v0.13, terraform_v0.14.
+Enter `Terraform_v0.12` to use Terraform version 0.12, and similarly, terraform_v0.13, terraform_v0.14.
 Make sure that your Terraform config files are compatible with the Terraform version that you specify.</td>
    </tr>
   <tr>
    <td>`location`</td>